legionth/the-dad-code/src/outdoors/biking.md

 With the beginning of walking their first steps, kids can get their first non-motorized vehicle.
 We started with the [Bobby Car](https://www.amazon.de/s?k=bobby+car) and a [balance bike](https://www.amazon.de/s?k=balance+bike).
-Which is probably a very german thing to do.
+Which is probably a very german thing to do, because the Bobby Car and the balance bike are very popular here.

 ## Helmets